Thinking Like an Engineer: Avoiding Pitfalls

 How engineering principles can help us manage complex systems effectively by recognizing and avoiding common design pitfalls

-I remember the feeling of running into undergraduate calculus and physics problem sets for the first time.
-I would carefully apply every rule I knew, move step by step, and reach a result I felt pretty confident about.
-When I checked the solution, it was plain wrong.
+I still remember coming across undergraduate calculus and physics problem sets for the first time.
+I would carefully apply every rule, work through the steps methodically, and arrive at a result that felt solid.
+Then I would check the solution.
+Plain wrong.

 That’s common the first time you do something.
 No matter how smart you think you are, chances are you’re going to get it wrong—often without realizing it.